-Skills and other attributes (S), and Transferable skills ()) onstrate the following learning outcomes.
-(Categories - Knowledge and understanding (K), Comprehensive understanding and ability to apply theoretical and practical knowledge and understanding of various strategic, human centric, organisational, operational, and corporate factors influencing the initiation and governance of global projects and programmes while applying relevant methods and techniques (K) (S); Full knowledge of the characteristics and trends for adoption of technological and digital innovation and evaluate the implications for technical, strategic, and change management challenges within organisations (K); Knowledge and understanding of the advanced principles underpinning engineering supply chains and potential impacts on engineering and service based global logistics activities within an expanding and evolving international markets.
-(K); Application of advanced understanding and implementation practices for global environmental and sustainability, and its relevance to all industries and government policies subject to different regulatory framework, and the strategic implications of digital technologies for existing and new start-ups within all engineering and service-based industries (K); Fully understand the methods and tools of Technology Integration R&D teams integrating rapid technological advance, new product development and the ability to enter markets on time with products robust to market context (K) (); 8.
-The ability to conduct management, organisational, and research studies independently at an advanced level using traditional and electronic resources while presenting to both technical and non-technical audiences (S); 9.
-The ability to further develop skills of reflection on reading and learning, and skills in information handling and retrieval, with independent presentation of logical and coherent written and oral arguments (S); 10.
-To enhance interpersonal skills and collaborative teamwork, involving recognising and respecting the viewpoints, and interacting constructively with other people (S); 11.
-The ability to organise and interpret complex data and information through structured and systematic way, and to comprehend and develop sophisticated concepts (S) 12.
-Enhanced time management and organisational skills including working to deadlines, prioritising tasks, organising work-time (S).
+- 1. Comprehensive understanding and ability to apply theoretical and practical knowledge and understanding of various strategic, human centric, organisational, operational, and corporate factors influencing the initiation and governance of global projects and programmes while applying relevant methods and techniques (K) (S); - 2.
+Full knowledge of the characteristics and trends for adoption of technological and digital innovation and evaluate the implications for technical, strategic, and change management challenges within organisations (K); - Knowledge and understanding of the advanced principles underpinning engineering supply chains and potential impacts on engineering and service based global logistics activities within an expanding and evolving international markets.
+(K); - Application of advanced understanding and implementation practices for global environmental and sustainability, and its relevance to all industries and government policies subject to different regulatory frameworks and policies (K); - 5.
+Fully understand the global engineering and digital framework, and the strategic implications of digital technologies for existing and new start-ups within all engineering and service-based industries (K); - 6.
+Fully understand the methods and tools of Technology Integration R&D teams integrating rapid technological advance, new product development and the ability to enter markets on time with products robust to market context (K) (\);

+- 7. The ability to critically analyse, interpret, utilise tools, findings and research while able to develop own approaches and practices within wider field of technology, operations and engineering management, (S); - 8.
+The ability to conduct management, organisational, and research studies independently at an advanced level using traditional and electronic resources while presenting to both technical and non-technical audiences (S); - 9.
+The ability to further develop skills of reflection on reading and learning, and skills in information handling and retrieval, with independent presentation of logical and coherent written and oral arguments (S); \ - 10.
+To enhance interpersonal skills and collaborative teamwork, involving recognising and respecting the viewpoints, and interacting constructively with other people (S); \ - 11.
+The ability to organise and interpret complex data and information through structured and systematic way, and to comprehend and develop sophisticated concepts (S)\ - 12.
+Enhanced time management and organisational skills including working to deadlines, prioritising tasks, organising work-time (S).\